Restraining Orders Related to Domestic Violence Issues in New Jersey

 To simplify the method by which you can obtain a TRO, we have created a unique set of resources to help you navigate the process.

 IMPORTANT: If your partner has threatened you or has committed an act of abuse, call 911.
-If you are seeking a safe house shelter or related service, call the New Jersey Coalition for Battered Women's 24-hr. hotline: 1-800-286-4184.
+If you are seeking a safe house shelter or related service, call the New Jersey Coalition to End Domestic Violence 24-hr. hotline: 1-800-572-7233.

-Learn the difference between Temporary Restraining Orders and Permanent Restraining Orders, what situations and types of contact (work, home, phone contact, etc.) orders of protection cover, and court hours in New Jersey for filing a TRO.
+Learn the difference between Temporary Restraining Orders (TRO) and Permanent/Final Restraining Orders (FRO), what situations and types of contact (work, home, phone contact, etc.) orders of protection cover, and court hours in New Jersey for filing a restraining order.